aavotins/HiQBioDiv_EGVs/README.md

 The geodata, processing workflows, and exact R commands used to prepare all the EGVs are detailed in the {bookdown} [document](https://aavotins.github.io/HiQBioDiv_EGVs/).
 The [Data](./Data/Geodata/) directory contains a file tree structure with placeholder *.md files.
 Recreating this structure, filling the directories with data and executing command lines will replicate our work.
 Another option for replicating the file tree structure is to clone the [template](https://github.com/aavotins/HiQBioDiv_FileTree) repository.
 Regardless of the option chosen, it is the user's responsibility to acquire the geodata itself.

-Our workflows rely heavily on the R package [{egv_workflows}](), which we created specifically for this purpose and which is guaranteed to work with a dedicated [container]() even long after the project ends.
+Our workflows rely heavily on the R package [{egvtools}](), which we created specifically for this purpose and which is guaranteed to work with a dedicated [container]() even long after the project ends.